-NOTE: Students with a concentration in Disaster Preparedness and Emergency Management are strongly recommended to take PUBA 102, PUBA 460, PUBA 461, and/or PUBA 462, and MET 209, which meets UHWO's General Education Requirement for Physical Science (DP).
+NOTE: Students with a concentration in Disaster Preparedness and Emergency Management are strongly recommended to take PUBA 102, PUBA 460, PUBA 461, and/or PUBA 462, and MET 209, which meets UH West Oʻahu's General Education Requirement for Physical Science (DP).

 Students from Kapiʻolani Community College who transfer to UH West Oʻahu after completing the articulated A.S. in Mobile Intensive Care Technician (MICT) may be waived from certain requirements for the BAPA with a concentration in Disaster Preparedness and Emergency Management or Health Care Administration.
-Students who transfer under this agreement should consult a Faculty Advisor or a Student Services Academic Advisor prior to beginning their program.
+Students who transfer under this agreement should consult a Faculty Advisor or a Success Advisor in Student Affairs prior to beginning their program.